Messages from the President and Provost

-At the last valuation date (31 March 2017), the USS Trustee confirmed that the USS scheme had a deficit which legally needed to be addressed.
+A valuation must be carried out at least every three years by law.
+At the last valuation date (31 March 2018), the USS Trustee confirmed that the USS scheme had a deficit which legally needed to be addressed.

 Universities UK (UUK), who represent over 350 USS employers, has been negotiating with the University and College Union (UCU), who represent the scheme members, over changing the scheme since January 2017 given the funding challenges it faces.

 The 2018 valuation resulted in a schedule of contributions set out below.
 This schedule remains in place until a further valuation is completed.

 The increase in contributions, outlined above, were part of the Trustee’s recovery plan submitted to The Pensions Regulator to address the scheme’s shortfall in funding of £3.6bn.

 Work on the 2020 valuation has already commenced and is expected to show that the scheme’s shortfall has risen from £3.6bn.